jasp-stats/jaspProphet/inst/help/prophet.md

 #### History Plot
 - This option plots the dependent variable over time.
 Only plots cases that are selected by the history indicator variable.
-    - Add line: Connects the cases in the history plot with a line.
+    - Line: Connects the cases in the history plot with a line.
+    - Points: Adds the cases to the history plot as points.
+    - Both: Displays cases as points and connects them with a line.
+    - Plot time interval: Plot only a specified time interval of the history.
         - Start: A text string at which time stamp the history plot should start its x-axis.
 Needs to be in the same format as the time variable.
         - End: A text string at which time stamp the history plot should end its x-axis.
 Needs to be in the same format as the time variable.

 #### Growth
 - Linear: When this option is selected, Prophet uses linear growth for prediction.